yar-malik/Palsplate-Backend/README.md

  to should be a valid email address. e.g.

- `curl -i -H "Authorization: Bearer <access-token>" "http://localhost:8080/api/public/email?to=malikasfandyarashraf@gmail.com&emailType=sign_up&subject=Sign Up Email"`
+ `curl -i -H "Authorization: Bearer <access-token>" "http://localhost:8080/api/public/email?to=malikasfandyarashraf@gmail.com&emailType=sign_up&subject=Sign-Up-Email"`

 Congratulations, now go and check your Spam folder.
 Dont forget to click the option of show all images, if it is in Spam folder.